iamturns/create-exposed-app/README.md

 ### I wish something was different…

-Keen to hear all ideas!
-Create an enhancement request using the [GitHub issue tracker](https://github.com/iamturns/create-exposed-app/issues).
+Keen to hear all ideas in [GitHub discussions](https://github.com/iamturns/create-exposed-app/discussions).

 ### Can I contribute code?